shnala/employee-tracker-bcs/README.md

 ## Description

 Ever wanted a tool to help you organize your company and its swath of employees?
-Ever wanted to consolidate team information without having to laboriously trudge through excel, filling out each cell one-by-one?
+Ever wanted to consolidate team information without having to laboriously trudge through Excel, filling out each cell one-by-one?
 Then you are in luck, for the employee-tracker app that I have developed will allow you to avoid these hassles by generating these tables for you!
 Using the inquirer module, you will be walked through a series of prompts that take your inputs and render them into various pre-structured datasets.
 You may add to these datasets as much as you desire, and your inputs will save so that you may return to the app whenever you need it.
 I've learned much about the power of mysql and database applications in general by creating this app and am excited to integrate it with other skills I've acquired thus far, beyond the command line.

 ## Table of Contents